DavidAntliff/writing-a-c-compiler/NOTES.md

 The AT&T syntax also uses a `$` prefix for immediate values and a `%` prefix for registers.
 In Intel syntax, immediate values are written without a prefix.

+On Mac OS, the `main` symbol must be called `_main`.

+On Linux, the line `.section .note.GNU-stack,"",@progbits` is used to mark the stack as not requiring an executable stack, thereby allowing an executable stack to be disabled.